-A: [Under construction] No. In fact, after an Enhancement Forum Review, you may see postings from SirsiDynix asking for further clarification on a proposed enhancement.
-Threads that were not turned into polls will be removed at least 60 months after the date of the original posting.
-Submitted enhancements will be kept for at least 24 months after being marked "COMPLETED" by SirsiDynix, or, if the SirsiDynix reply to the submitted enhancement is that it cannot be implemented, at least 24 months from posting of the SirsiDynix reply.
+No. Threads that were not submitted as part of the annual COSUGI voting cycle will be removed at least 60 months after the date of the original posting.
+Submitted and completed enhancements will be kept after being marked "Done" by SirsiDynix.
+Alternately, if the SirsiDynix reply to the submitted enhancement is that it cannot be implemented, at least 24 months from posting of the SirsiDynix reply.

-For any suggested enhancements that SirsiDynix declined to implement for which you believe there will be continued interest from the customer base, you may want to either re-open the existing poll (if the request does not need to be reworded) by changing the Run Poll For field back to 0, or create a new thread that contains the text of the enhancement as submitted to SirsiDynix, the text of their response, and a question or two to direct discussion towards re-working the enhancement wording so that it will be more likely to be accepted by SirsiDynix the next time it makes it into the forum's top enhancements list.
+A: For any suggested enhancements that SirsiDynix declined to implement for which you believe there will be continued interest from the customer base, will remain in an open status.
+You may want to add comments that it was not selected in that voting cycle.
+Also, you can reach out to the original author and ask a question or two to direct discussion towards re-working the enhancement wording so that it will be more likely to be accepted by SirsiDynix the next time it makes it into the forum's top enhancements list.

-A: [Under construction] The Technical Product Manager will post official responses to the submitted enhancements discussed at the review meeting.
-The postings will appear on the forums as part of the original thread and will indicate if SirsiDynix is willing and able to include the submitted enhancement in a future release.
+A: After a submitted request has completed the voting cycle and has been submitted to SirsiDynix, Product managers will assign requests a JIRA number to indicate they are in development.
 If it is something they cannot do or if it is something they believe will adversely affect some customers, they will explain their position.
 Sometimes they will ask for clarification or suggest alternatives.
 If the enhancement is scheduled for a future release, they will post, whenever possible, the projected version number or timeframe.
-When an enhancement is included in a release that has gone into production, the submitted enhancement will be marked COMPLETED and the version number will be indicated.
+When an enhancement is included in a release that has gone into production, the submitted enhancement will be marked Done and the JIRA will display version number will be indicated.